Skip to main content Skip to footer

 Projects from the Restart NSW Fund include new and improved infrastructure across the health, water, road, education and tourism sectors, as well as investment in CBD renewals to increase the attractiveness of regional NSW as a place to live, visit and do business.

-As at April 2023, 52 of these Restart NSW funded Resources for Regions projects are complete, with 13 in various stages of delivery.
+As at June 2024, 60 of these Restart NSW funded Resources for Regions projects are complete or closed, with 6 in various stages of delivery.

 The Resources for Regions Fund is now fully allocated.